omphalos/crud-file-server/README.md

     -f file system path to expose over http
 	-h log head requests
-	-m vpath to use to mount the faye server (omit to disable publication) -p port to listen on (example, 80)
+    -p port to listen on (example, 80)
     -q suppress this message
 	-r read only